Re: [CentOS] rpm -q versus what's installed

 system.

-'rpm -q make gcc glibc etc' reveals some packages as not installed, yet
+'rpm -q make gcc glibc etc' reveals some packages as "not installed", yet

-available package name yields nothing needed.
+available yields nothing needed.

 variant of yum install and yum list I've tried and googled claiims nothing